FabioChiodini/ProjectSpawnSwarm/README.md

 ## Environment Variables

-It uses a file to load the variables needed (/home/ec2-user/Cloud1).
+The code uses a file to load the variables needed (/home/ec2-user/Cloud1).

 This file has the following format: